How to Write High-Converting Video Sales Letters

 Don’t write a VSL without a purpose.

-When you establish your VSL’s objective, you have a clearer sense of direction.
+Once you have the purpose, you get a clearer sense of direction.

-Figure out where the VSL falls in the sales cycle.
+Figure out where the video sales letter falls in the sales cycle.

 Implement audience-centric storytelling.

 No secret that it’s a simple human trait to engage with story.
 No matter how mediums change, we spend our entertainment time devouring stories in one way or another.

 Imagine if a story was about your own pain and the benefits you seek.
 You’d pay attention, and so would your target market.
 (After all, you’re the expert on that very thing.)
 When you accomplish that audience-centric mission for your customers in your VSL, that’s when your conversion rate rises.

 There’s a difference between the spoken word and the written word.
 What’s particularly tricky about VSL writing is that you’ve got to write in the tone of human speech.

 Determine the appropriate length for your target market.

 Alfred Hitchcock once said that a film’s length must coincide with the endurance on the human bladder.
 He’s got a point there!
 While there are certainly different principles between film and VSLs, too long equals low conversions.

 Too short might not get the point across, especially when the content is focused on pain and frustration.